 The older we grow, the more susceptible we are to illness.
 Is there anything that can be done to delay ageing?
 And does living healthier mean living longer?
 Our esteemed panel of speakers will explore interventions that impact the ageing process.

-This event is presented in conjunction with the Australian Biology of Ageing Conference 2019 (held on 26-28 August 2019 at the University of Sydney), a collaboration between the Charles Perkins Centre, the Ageing and Alzheimer's Institute and the Nathan Shock Centers.
-Find out more information about the conference.
+This event was presented in conjunction with the Australian Biology of Ageing Conference 2019 (held on 26-28 August 2019 at the University of Sydney), a collaboration between the Charles Perkins Centre, the Ageing and Alzheimer's Institute and the Nathan Shock Centers.

 Luigi joined the University of Sydney in 2018 as the Leonard P. Ullman Chair in Translational Metabolic Health, leading the research and clinical program of healthy longevity at the Charles Perkins Centre.